CryogenicPlanet/Stanza-Cisco-Internship/README.md

 # Stanza-Cisco-Internship
-To see development of each feature sepearately visit https://github.com/CryogenicPlanet/Cisco-internship For Front-End and https://github.com/CryogenicPlanet/cisco-backend For Back-End
+To see development of each feature sepearately visit https://github.com/CryogenicPlanet/Cisco-internship For Front-End and https://github.com/CryogenicPlanet/cisco-backend For Back-End Code